 The Coast to Coast Path was devised by Alfred Wainwright, the famous English walker and guidebook author in 1973, as an alternative to the north-south Pennine Way.
-It covers 190 miles from the sea cliffs of St Bees on the Irish Sea through three national parks (Lake District, Yorkshire Dales and North York Moors) to Robin Hood’s Bay’s fishing village on the North Sea.
+It covers 305km from the sea cliffs of St Bees on the Irish Sea through three national parks (Lake District, Yorkshire Dales and North York Moors) to Robin Hood’s Bay’s fishing village on the North Sea.
 The Coast to Coast Path has become one of England’s most popular long-distance walks globally, and it includes probably the best walking England has to offer.
 As Wainwright put it himself in one of his guidebooks, “[The Coast to Coast Path] puts the Pennine Way to shame” for scenic beauty, variety and interest.

 This self guided walking itinerary covers the western section of the Coast to Coast Path from St Bees to Kirkby Stephen.
 We also offer the eastern section from Kirkby to Robin Hood’s Bay, or if you have the time and stamina you can walk the entire path in 16 days.

 - Walk Alfred Wainwright’s famous path

 - Yorkshire Dales

 - Kirkby Stephen in the Upper Eden Valley